keeperofkey/BrainStation/reports/unit_3/spendsmart_p1.md

 ## Design phase

 - Multi-factor authentication for user login

 - Role-based access controls for restricting access

 - Encryption of sensitive data in transit and at rest using AES-256

+- Utilized encryption protocols during data transmission and storage.

+- Employ proper key management.

-- Input validation and sanitization on all user-supplied data
+- Input validation and sanitization not mentioned and should be conducted on all user-supplied data

 - Secure logging of all transactions and user activities

 - Regular security audits and penetration testing

 ## Development phase:

-- Yes, all code changes go through peer review before being merged, with a focus on identifying security issues.
+- All code changes go through peer review before being merged.

-- Yes, static and dynamic analysis tools like bandit, semgrep, and Veracode are used to scan code for vulnerabilities.

-- Results from scans are tracked in our issue tracker.
-They must be remediated or have an accepted risk before code can be deployed.

-- Third party libraries are scanned regularly with tools like dependabot.
-New vulnerabilities generate alerts to be fixed.

-- When vulnerabilities are found in external code, we update to patched versions ASAP.
-If no patch is available, mitigations are put in place.
+- Selenium is used for browser based testing

+- Snyk not used dependency monitoring and code scanning during development.

+- automation focuses on integration not security

 - Git is used for version control.
-Access is restricted using SSH keys and principle of least privilege.
-Commits are signed and logged.
+Branching utilized for collaboration.
+MFA is used for login(assumed) more details not provided.

+- Jira used for issue tracking.

 ## Testing phase:

-- Yes, we run SAST, DAST, and manual penetration tests during development and before production releases.

-- We use tools like OWASP ZAP and Burp Suite to automate security scanning and testing.
-Tests run daily/weekly and on code changes.

-- All vulnerabilities are tracked in our issue tracker.
-Critical ones are fixed immediately, others within 30 days based on severity.
-Devs are assigned tickets to fix, which are then re-tested.
+- Are comprehensive security tests (SAST, DAST, Penetration testing) conducted during the testing phase?

+- Is security testing automated to ensure consistent and repeatable results?

+- How quickly are identified vulnerabilities remediated, and is there a defined process for prioritizing and addressing them?

+- It is unclear from the information provided if comprehensive security testing is conducted during the testing phase.
+More details on the testing methodology and scope would be needed.

+- There is no mention of automation around security testing.
+This would need to be clarified.

+- The process for remediating vulnerabilities is not defined.
+More information is needed on how vulnerabilities are prioritized, tracked and remediated.

 ## Implementation phase:

-- Yes, infrastructure as code and deployment scripts are reviewed as part of our code review process.

-- We use tools like Ansible and Terraform to manage configurations.
-Access is restricted and changes are reviewed.

-- Changes to production must go through our change management process.
-Devs submit tickets, changes are approved by infosec and ops teams.

-- Our incident response plan covers detection, containment, eradication and recovery from incidents.
-On-call staff are trained to execute the plan.
+- Are deployment scripts and configurations reviewed for security considerations?

+- Is there a configuration management process in place to maintain the security of deployed systems?

+- How are changes to production configurations reviewed and approved?

+- Is there a well-defined incident response plan for security incidents that may occur during deployment?

+- Maintenance phase

+- Is there a process for timely applying security patches to address known vulnerabilities?

+- Is there continuous monitoring for security events and anomalies during the maintenance phase?

+- How are logs reviewed, and what actions are taken based on security events?

+- It is unclear if deployment scripts and configurations are reviewed for security based on the information provided.

+- There are no details on configuration management processes for deployed systems.

+- The process for reviewing and approving changes to production is not defined.

+- An incident response plan for deployment is not mentioned.

+- There are no details on security patch management processes.

+- Continuous monitoring during maintenance is not mentioned.

+- The log review process and actions from security events are undefined.

 ## Maintenance phase